TI-Tokyo/riak-community-admin/proposal/Riak Community Proposal.md

     * By October 2017 (2017-10-01), this document should reach version 1.0.
     * By November 2017 (2017-11-01), all groups should have initial members.
     * By December 2017 (2017-12-01), basic services should be up and running.
-    * By January 2018 (2017-01-01), revisit proposal document to discuss possible required changes.
+    * By February 2018 (2018-02-01), revisit proposal document to discuss possible required changes.
     * By July 2018 (2018-07-01), set a date for the first set of elections and voting.
 * Continuing Period (starting 2018-07-01)